lmapii/run-clang-format/readme.md

 By default, the tool will process each resolved path one by one.
 This can be rather slow for large projects.
 The command-line option `-j, --jobs` allows specifying the number of jobs that should be used for formatting.

-* If specified without a value, e.g., `run_clang_format format.json -j`, then all available logical cores will be used for formatting.
+* If specified without a value, e.g., `run-clang-format format.json -j`, then all available logical cores will be used for formatting.
-* If specified *with* a value, e.g., `run_clang_format format.json -j 3`, then the tool will only spawn as many jobs as specified.
+* If specified *with* a value, e.g., `run-clang-format format.json -j 3`, then the tool will only spawn as many jobs as specified.

 > **Remark:** On slower machines, when executed with normal log level, the progress bar might flicker since the terminal might not be able to re-draw the new line fast enough.
 Currently, there's no way around this.